Note: This circuit appears to suffer from a problem where power is fed into the input pin leading to false conclusions about its performance.

 Duty cycle will likely be very low with on-times around 2-7uS and a wide range of frequencies that will result in successful operation.
 No special core gapping was needed.

 Powered only by the signal generator charging the tiny capacitors in the gate driver to 5V 65k times per second the circuit self-charges a 22mF capacitor to 8.1V (YMMV) and powers a small load of 3 series ultrabright LEDs.
-Sorry no specifics, yes its AU, no further numbers will be forthcoming, this is eternal lantern level stuff for those who are looking for kW.
+Sorry no specifics, yes its AU (Edited to clarify this was a false conclusion), no further numbers will be forthcoming, this is eternal lantern level stuff for those who are looking for kW.
 If you are successful in replicating feel free to share your opinion or results if you wish.
 Proven enhancements always welcome here, or better yet, create a thread to show off your improvements.
 Enjoy.